samuelludwig/Serenata/CONTRIBUTING.md

 # Contributing
 A PHP static analyzer and server on top of that are both projects with a rather large scope.
-As such, pull requests are most welcome to improve any area that you'd like.
+As such, pull or merge requests are most welcome to improve any area that you'd like.

+## What Should I Do?
-If you would like to contribute, but don't have any itch of your own to scratch, [the issue list](https://gitlab.com/php-integrator/core/issues) provides an overview of open issues and feature requests that could benefit from new development.
-Apart from these, there may also be improvements [in the Atom packages](https://github.com/php-integrator) that require work in the core itself.
+If you don't have any itch of your own to scratch, [the issue list](https://gitlab.com/php-integrator/core/issues) provides an overview of open issues and feature requests that could benefit from new development.

+Relatedly, there may also be improvements [in the Atom packages](https://github.com/php-integrator) that require work in the core itself.

 ## But I Need Help!
 Working on the code base but encountered something that seems off, (too) complex, or you're not sure what direction to take?
-Just reply to the relevant issue or [open a new one](https://gitlab.com/php-integrator/core/issues/new) in order to spark a discussion or get a maintainer to guide you through the process!
-(Note that the time it takes for a reply to appear may vary, due to most maintainers working a voluntary basis and in their spare time.)
+Just reply to the relevant issue or [open a new one](https://gitlab.com/php-integrator/core/issues/new) in order to spark a discussion or get a maintainer to guide you through the process! _(Note that the time it takes for a reply to appear may vary, due to most maintainers working a voluntary basis and in their spare time.)_

 ## Coding Guidelines
 The code base follows the PSR-2 coding style and the PSR-4 standard for namespacing.
 If you'd like to make changes, but are not familiar with PSR-2, [PHPCS](https://github.com/squizlabs/PHP_CodeSniffer) is a tool that you can integrate with most IDE's and editors that will show styling problems to you early on.

 There is also an `.editorconfig` file in the root of the project.
-If you don't have an editor that directly supports them, make sure you match its settings to it before you submit the code in a merge request.
+If you don't have an editor that directly supports it, make sure you match your editor's settings to it before you submit your code for review.

 ## Tests
 Most area's of the code contain either unit tests or integration tests.
 If you fix a bug with an existing feature or add a new feature, please also provide the appropriate tests for them.